Everything You Need To Know About Skin Cancer and Preventing It!

 The second most common type of skin cancer is SCC; it usually appears as red, scaly patches on sun exposed regions.
 Often, these patches can develop into larger, thicker masses.
 SCC has a higher chance of metastasis than BCC.
 This is especially true in immunocompromised patients such as those who have had an organ transplant or have HIV/AIDS.
 The cure rate for both BCC and SCC is more than 95 percent if diagnosed early and treated properly.

 Treatment for BCC and SCC may include topical medications or creams, electrodessication and curettage (scraping or burning), liquid nitrogen (freezing), radiation, general biopsy and/or Mohs Micrographic Surgery (Mohs).
 Mohs surgery is a state-of -the-art, specialized treatment for BCC and SCC that is usually used only on patients who are surgical candidates with advanced stages of BCC or SCC on cosmetically important areas such as the face.

-Finally, the third most prevalent type of skin cancer, melanoma is the most deadly.
+The third most prevalent type of skin cancer, melanoma, is the most deadly.
 It is estimated that more than 7,000 Americans die from it each year.
 When looking for melanoma, patients should use the ABCD method, which means looking closely at each mole or pigmented area, paying close attention to the asymmetry, borders, color and size.